MicroAIInc/MicroAI-Application-Performance-Monitoring/README.md

 ## Installation

-Follow the steps below to install MicroAI Application Monitoring on your system.
+Follow these steps below to install MicroAI Application Monitoring on your system.
 The installation process varies depending on your operating system and architecture.

 Determine your Operating system and architecture [here](docs/Detect_OS_Arch.md).